 where $s$ and $\lambda$ are the slack and multiplier vectors of the constraint of (\ref{eq:forward QP}), respectively.
 While there is an extension of this result without the solvability pre-condition, we will focus in this paper only on the solvable QPs.
 A noteworthy remark about the two problems (\ref{eq:forward QP}) and (\ref{eq:LPCC of QP}) is that they are equivalent only in terms of their globally optimal solutions, i.e., if $\bar{x}$ is a globally optimal solution of the former, then the pair $( \bar{x},\bar{\lambda} )$, where $\bar{\lambda}$ is an optimal multiplier associated with $\bar{x}$, is globally optimal for (\ref{eq:LPCC of QP}), and vice versa.
 We will discuss more about the connections between the locally optimal solutions of these two problems subsequently.

 \gap

-{\bf Inverse convex quadratic programs:} In general, an inverse optimization problem is one where the input to a (forward) optimization is sought so that the modified input and the associated optimal solution satisfy a secondary criterion.
-When the forward problem is a convex quadratic program (\ref{eq:forward QP}) where $Q$ is positive semidefinite, and the secondary criterion is to minimize the deviation of the triple $(c,d,x)$, where $x$ an an optimal solution of (\ref{eq:forward QP}), is least deviated (measured in a polyhedral norm, say $\ell_1$) from a given triple $( \wh{c}, \wh{d}, \wh{x})$, then this inverse (convex) QP can be formulated as the following LPCC:
+{\bf Inverse affine problems:} In general, an inverse optimization problem is one where the input to a (forward) optimization problem is sought so that the modified input and the associated optimal solution satisfy a secondary criterion.
+When the forward problem is a convex quadratic program (\ref{eq:forward QP}) where $Q$ is (symmetric) positive semidefinite, and the secondary criterion is to minimize the deviation of the triple $(c,d,x)$, where $x$ is an optimal solution of (\ref{eq:forward QP}), measured in a polyhedral norm, say $\ell_1$, from a given triple $( \wh{c}, \wh{d}, \wh{x})$, then this inverse (convex) QP can be formulated as the following LPCC:

 In principle, the matrix $Q$ does not need to be positive semidefinite (or even symmetric) in the latter LPCC (\ref{eq:inverse QP}); in this case, the problem is an instance of an inverse LPCC and its constraints are the stationary conditions of the indefinite QP (\ref{eq:forward QP}), or equivalently, an affine variational inequality.
 In an inverse problem, the design variable $x$ is often subject to linear constraints, leading to the augmented LPCC (\ref{eq:LPCC with x constraint}); see (\ref{eq:LPCC in InvAVI}) for an instance that we employ in the numerical experiments.